v190/SOA_Project/readme.md

 - Download the project zip folder and Unzip it
 - Create a web application project
 - Import the project folder in netbeans
-- Right click clean & right click build, start the glassfish server and then right click to deploy
+- Right click clean & build, start the glassfish server and then right click to deploy
 - In the output window of Glassfish server - you can view the message as 'Project deployed successfully'
 - In the project folder - you should be able to see the folder webservices; Under webservices you can see the folder truck catalogue and inside that you can see all the webservices.
 - Right click on the Truck Catalogue and click on test service --> to test the web services